RA Conference Program Proposals

 In an effort to provide a wide variety of quality programs and to share the resources and insights from each institution, every delegation that registers for the conference is expected to submit a minimum of one program proposal.

-Programs are targeted to either RAs or Advisors.
+Programs are targeted to RAs, Advisors, or for both populations.
 We would like to strongly encourage professional staff to present in the Advisor Programming Track.
 This will provide a great experience for all advisors attending the conference.

 We will be offering two program formats:

 Pick Me Up Programs (30 Minutes)